-- •The dog shall wear a service dog vest at all times when outside the cabin. - •The dog should be on a leash at all times, be under the control of the owner, and not be allowed to run loose.
-This includes the entire Camp grounds, hiking trails, beaches, and roads. - The dog shall not threaten or disturb (including barking) any other person, or persons, nor any camp program. - •The owner must immediately pick up after the dog and properly dispose of any waste. - •The Camp Michigania director shall have the authority to ask that a service dog be removed from Camp Michigania if the terms of the above policy are violated.
+- 1. Is the dog a service animal required because of a disability? - 2.
+What work or task has the dog been trained to perform? - 3.
+The dog should be on a leash at all times, be under the control of the owner, and not be allowed to run loose.
+This includes the entire camp grounds, hiking trails, beaches, and roads. - 4.
+The dog shall not threaten or disturb

+(including barking) any other person, or persons, nor any camp program.

+5. The owner must immediately pick up after the dog and properly dispose of any waste.

+The Director of Camp Michigania shall have the authority to ask that a Service Dog be removed from Camp Michigania if the terms of the above policy are violated.